JamesSkemp/words/content/post/rules-for-sentential-logic.md

 +++
-title = "Rules for Sentential Logic" summary = "The basic rules for sentential logic.
+title = "Rules for Sentential Logic" description = "The basic rules for sentential logic.
 Does not include an analysis of the rules, merely an outline of them." draft = false comments = true date = "2002-10-29T00:01:00-06:00"